extensional/chat.dev-consumer/docs/README-NO-VALIDATION.md

                 method: "GET",
                 endpoint: "https://distance-calculator.example.com",
                 params: [
-                    {name: "from", value: "the place from where we leave", isValue: false}, {name: "to", value: "the place we go to", isValue: false}, ],
+                    {name: "from", value: "the place from where we leave", valueType: "description"}, {name: "to", value: "the place we go to", valueType: "value"}, ],
             }
         ],